AgyLuczak/MUM-S-TO-DO-LIST/README.md

 The form data is submitted using a POST method to the server, ensuring that user credentials are securely transmitted.

 For users who already have an account, the page provides a direct link to the sign-in page.
-This thoughtful addition enhances user experience by facilitating easy navigation.
+This addition enhances user experience by facilitating easy navigation.

 </br>